-Here, I’ll give the most recent example.
-Our family has been fervently praying, for real fervently.
-And all I heard was crickets over the slow tick-tock of a clock…meaning, I heard and felt nothing!
+Here, I’ll give a recent example.
+Our family had been fervently praying, for real fervently, in the most Biblical sense of fervent ever used.
+And during all my fervent prayer, all I heard was crickets over the slow tick-tock of a clock…meaning, I heard and felt nothing!

 But when it felt like (red flag) I wasn’t being heard, when it actually seemed like I was being blatantly ignored, I started sounding like the Psalmist David:

 How long O Lord!
 How many are my foes O Lord!
 Answer me O Lord!
 Why O Lord do you stand far off!
 Do not hide your face from me!
 Do not cast me off!
 Hear the sound of my pleadings when I cry to you for help!
-And that’s only a quarter of the way through the Psalms!

 It’s super easy to lose my footing when I’ve only been nurturing my piety in the tender hours of emotional enjoyment instead of nurturing my piety to be strong when stressed or opposed.

-And you know what happened?
+And you know what happened in that not so pious time?
 God answered our prayer.
 He answered all of it in one very big way.
 And I was like the bawling toddler in the grocery store who suddenly gets the bag of candy or the toy they were bawling for.

 Y’all.
 He had no idea that I have spent the last three weeks contemplating and writing about growing in more and better love (and yes, I know grammatically more and better love doesn’t work, but spiritually, it’s right on the money!) and then pouring it out here at The Littlest Way in our Lent Devotional for Women.